denson/superset/README.md

 #This is working

 # Grant user access
-superset=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA superset TO flaskuser;
+superset=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA superset TO installer;

 # exit
 superset=# \q